marcomaggi/cctemplate/README.md

 [https://scan.coverity.com/projects/marcomaggi-cctemplate](https://scan.coverity.com/projects/marcomaggi-cctemplate)

-Usage of this  service is implemented with make rules;  see the relevant section in the file `Makefile.am`.
-To access the service a unique token is needed: this token is private and is owned by the current maintainer.
+Usage of this service is implemented exploiting the integration services of Travis CI.
+See the configurration file '.travis.yml'.

 ### Clang's Static Analyzer